natrixdev/Discord-Server-Boost-Botter/README.md

 ### Config:
 The modules should install automatically, if you have a problem feel free to send me a dm on discord `natrix#4526`

+## Note:
-## Note you need to have working tokens in the tokens.txt file, for the boosting tool they need to have nitro boost.
+<br>you need to have working tokens in the tokens.txt file, for the boosting tool they need to have nitro boost.